nestjs/docs.nestjs.com/content/components.md

 #### Provider registration

 The last thing is to tell the module that something called `CatsService` truly exists.
-We do this by editing our module file - `app.module.ts`, and put the service into the `providers` array of the `@Module()` decorator.
+We do this by editing our module file - `app.module.ts`, and putting the service into the `providers` array of the `@Module()` decorator.

 ```typescript
 @@filename(app.module)